mefengl/userscript-open-links/README.md

 Select links with Z key and open them in new tabs.

 > Simple reimplementation of the Chrome extension [Linkclump](https://github.com/benblack86/linkclump) as a userscript version
+> Due to content security policies, this userscript may not work on certain websites like GitHub.
 > If you use Chrome, original extension is recommended.

 ## How to use